Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 by Updated

-Aspiriant, LLC is a fee-only financial advisor firm that’s headquartered in Los Angeles.
-The firm is featured on two of SmartAsset’s top financial advisor lists: the top firms in Los Angeles and the top firms in California.
+Aspiriant, LLC is a fee-only financial advisor firm headquartered in Los Angeles.
+The firm is featured SmartAsset’s list of the top financial advisors in Los Angeles

-The only form of compensation Aspiriant receives is client-paid fees, which is what makes it a fee-only firm.
-A fee-based firm, on the other hand, receives third-party compensation in addition to client fees.
+The only form of compensation Aspiriant receives is client-paid fees, which makes it a fee-only firm.
+A fee-based firm, on the other hand, may receive third-party compensation in addition to client fees or employ advisors who can earn third-party compensation.

 Aspiriant Background